 The Maverick fits into a versatile rod action profile of 'fast' but not 'hyper-fast'.
 This means that the rod has the power of a fast action rod (ideal in a lot of windy saltwater conditions) and more flex and feel than an ultra-fast action rod like the Igniter.
 While the Maverick isn't the most caster-friendly rod on the market at all distances, it does provide a decent amount of feedback so the angler can adjust his/her casting stroke according to conditions.

-The Maverick is slightly faster than the Recond 2.
+The Maverick is slightly faster than the Recon 2.
 That means it has more power and accuracy at longer distances but provides less feedback and feel at middle/shorter distances.
 If you're an angler who prefers power in a saltwater rod, the Maverick may be the best option in its price range.
-And, to go one step further, if you're an angler who prioritizes low swing weight and power, the Maverick DEFINITELY is the best tool for the job.
+And, to go one step further, if you're an angler who prioritizes low swing weight and power, the Maverick is DEFINITELY the best tool for the job.

 Sage Lifetime Warranty